 Next, we wanted some insights into how quickly we'd be comfortable once again during extremely sweat-inducing activities.
 To get down to business, we soaked every pair in water, wrung them out to dry, and hung them on a clothesline.
 On the day of the test, we were soaking up the sunshine in Bishop, California; with 9% humidity and a light breeze, Barely came in toward the front of the pack.

 Few of the models that dried faster than the Barely were of even comparable comfort, however, and we generally found that an hour well exceeded both our expectations and the drying time of a normal cotton pair of undies.
 The only exception to this was with the Merino 150 which dried in an astonishing 47 minutes!
 Our Best Buy Award winner, the Under Armour UA Pure Stretch also dried in less than 50 minutes, but we found the fit of those undies to be a bit annoying despite their comfortable material.

 We know that underwear doesn't exactly take up a ton of space, but when you're on the road or in the backcountry, every ounce counts.

 The heaviest pair of undies that we tested tipped the scales at about 1.5 ounces, making the Barely even more impressive.
 At .8 of an ounce, this was one of the lightest models we reviewed.
-Other models that rang in under an ounce were the Merino 150, the UA Pure Stretch, and the Arc'teryx Phase SL.
+Other models that rang in under an ounce were the Merino 150 and the UA Pure Stretch.